yegor256/blog/_posts/2014/oct/2014-10-29-how-much-do-you-cost.md

 Very often I hear people saying that they solve most of their problems by asking their colleagues sitting next to them in the [office]({% pst 2015/oct/2015-10-06-how-to-be-good-office-slave %}).
-They say they simply don't need StackOverflow (or similar resources, if they exist) because their team is so great that any questions can be answered internally.
+They say they simply don't need Stack Overflow (or similar resources, if they exist) because their team is so great that any questions can be answered internally.
 That's good for the team and bad for you.
 Why?
 You don't have a very important skill---finding an answer in a public Internet.
 In our projects we